EDGE: The emergence of dwarf galaxy scaling relations from cosmological radiation-hydrodynamics simulations: Summary and conclusion

 These results confirm the expectation from \citet{Agertz2020EDGE} that the $\magv$-$\averagefeh$ relation is the most sensitive probe of stellar and ISM physics in dwarf galaxies.
 There, we used a single dwarf galaxy ran with and without radiative transfer.
 This paper extends these results to a much wider range of stellar and halo masses, showing that the slope of the $\magv$-$\averagefeh$ readily emerges in both models but that the normalization of the relation directly reflects the combination of modelling choices that control iron production (e.g. CCSNe yields) and retention (e.g. outflow strength).

 A promising way to distinguish between these two effects will be to leverage the wealth of new chemical data from spectroscopic surveys (e.g. $> 50,000$ chemical abundances of dwarf galaxy stars with 4MOST; \citealt{Skuladottir2023a}).
 Unpicking the relative abundances of each element and their scatter will provide stronger constraints on the chemical yields of stars at low metallicities.
 In parallel, direct observations of dwarf galaxies' outflows, their velocities, and their mass-loading factors is now possible thanks to the advancements in IFU technology (e.g. \citealt{McQuinn2019Outflows, Xu2022EmpressOutflows, Marasco2023}).
 A careful comparison of these emission-line derived observations to simulations like the \textsc{edge2} suite should allow us to constrain the physical mechanisms driving galactic outflows in dwarf galaxies.
-And new observables, such as the distribution of ionized metal absorbers in the circumgalactic medium of dwarf irregulars (e.g. \citealt{Zheng2019, Zheng2020, Zheng2024}) inform us on the baryon cycle of dwarf galaxies and offer orthogonal constraints on the accretion-outflow cycle to be explored in the coming years.
+Furthermore, additional dynamical scaling relations (e.g. \citealt{VandenBroucke2016, DiPaolo2019, Romeo2020}) and new observables such as the distribution of ionized metal absorbers in the CGM of dwarf irregulars (e.g. \citealt{Zheng2019, Zheng2020, Zheng2024}) can inform us on the baryon cycle of dwarf galaxies and offer orthogonal constraints on the accretion-outflow cycle to be explored in the coming years.